-In this section we give an overview of patterns - building blocks of majority of TypeQL queries.
+In this section we give an overview of patterns - building blocks of the majority of TypeQL queries.

 Query pattern anatomy